jensw99/CloudDBGuard/README.md

 );
 ```

 It creates a very simple table named "cars" within the previously mentioned keyspace "ksn".
 It has two columns: an integer column "id", which is also the primary key (thus, the row identifier) and a text column "model".
-To do the same in FamilyGuard, the following method has to be used:
+To do the same in CloudDBGuard, the following method has to be used:

 ```Java
 public int addTable(String keyspace, String tablename, TableProfile profile, DistributionProfile distribution, String[] columns);